cdaller/multi_anonymizer/readme.md

 pip install sqlalchemy
 # optional, only needed when you want to anonymize values in json files
 pip install jsonpath-ng
+# optional, only needed when sql server via pyodbc is used:
+pip install pyodbc
 ```

 Might need to do with sudo: